 First, Drag and Drop the Product Name from Dimension Region to Rows Shelf and Sales Amount Measures region to Columns Shelf.
-By default, tableau will generate the Bar Chart as shown below.
-Please remember, We have 130 Rows in our Tableau Report
+By default, Tableau will generate the Bar Chart.
+Please remember, We have 130 Rows in our Report

 First Approach to Create Parameters in Tableau

-Please click on the Drop down arrow in the upper right corner of a Dimensions region and select the Create parameter.. option from the Drop down menu as shown below
+Please click on the Drop down arrow in the upper right corner of a Dimensions region and select the Tableau Create parameters .. option.

 Second Approach to Create Parameters in Tableau

-Second Method to create parameter in tableau is, Within the Data pane, Right Click on the Empty space will open the context menu.
-Please select the Create parameter.. option from Context menu as shown below
+The second Method to create this one is, Within the Data pane, Right Click on the Empty space to open the context menu.
+Please select the Create parameter.. option from it

-Once you select the Create parameter.. option, a new window called Create parameter will be opened as shown below.
-Within the Name section, please specify the Unique name for the Parameter and provide the valid comment by clicking the comment button
+Once you choose the option, a new window will open.
+Within the Name section, specify a Unique name for the Tableau Parameters, and provide the valid comment by clicking the comment button

-Please select the valid Data Type name from the Drop down menu.
-For instance, if you select String data type from the menu then parameter can only accept string data.
+Please select the valid Data Type name from the Dropdown menu.
+For instance, if you choose a String data type from the list, the param can only accept string data.
 Here, we are selecting Integer Data Type

-Display Format option allows you to format the parameter value.
-For example, if you want the parameter to show the range between 10 percent to 80 percentage, you can use the Percentage otherwise, select Automatic
+The Display Format option allows you to format the tableau parameters value.
+For example, if you want the Select Top N Product param to show the range between 10 percent to 80 percentage, you can use the Percentage otherwise, select Automatic

-From the below screenshot you can observe that we have three options in Allowable values.
-In this Tableau parameters example, we will show you 3 possibilities with an example.
+We have three options in Allowable values.
+In this Tableau parameters example, we show you three possibilities with an example.
 First, we are selecting the All option as Allowable values.

 Next, we added filter condition on Product Name.
 To do this, Please drag and drop the Product Name from Dimension Region to Filters Shelf.
-Once you are done, a new window will be opened to write the condition.
+Once you complete, a new window will open to write the condition.

-For now, we selected Top N products by Sum of Sales Amount and instead of writing constant number 10, we added our parameter value.
+For now, we selected Top N products by Sum of Sales Amount, and instead of writing a constant number 10, we added the value.

-In some versions, parameter control may display automatically.
-If this is not the case, Please click on the Drop down arrow in the upper right corner of a parameter name and select the Show Parameter Control option from context menu as shown below
+In some versions of Tableau, parameter control may display automatically.
+If this is not the case, please click on the Drop down arrow in the upper right corner of a param name and select the Show Parameter Control option.

-Once you are done, you can see the parameter control.
-By default, Our report will display Top 10 records because we specified the Current value as 10 while creating a parameter.
+Once we complete, you can see the control.
+By default, Our report will display Top 10 records because we specified the Current value as 10 while creating a Tableau parameter.

-Let us change the value to Top 100.
-Notice that our tableau report is displaying the Top 100 product names
+Let us change the number to Top 100.
+Notice that our report is displaying the Top 100 product names based on the number.

 Tableau Range Parameters

 Let us see what will happen when we change the Allowable values of Tableau parameters from All to Range.
-To edit the existing parameter, Please click on the Drop down arrow in the upper right-corner of the parameter name and select the Edit.. option from the context menu as shown below
+To edit the existing one, Please click on the Drop down arrow in the upper right corner of the param name and select the Edit.. option.

-Let us change the Allowable values from All to Range and add the Minimum and Maximum values as per your project requirement.
+Let us change the Allowable values of Tableau parameters from All to Range and add the Minimum and Maximum numbers.

-- Minimum: Please specify the Minimum Range value.
-For now, we are adding 2 as the minimum value.
+- Minimum: Please specify the Minimum Range number.
+For now, we are adding 2 as the minimum number.

-- Maximum: Please specify the Maximum Range value.
-Our report has 130 records so, we are adding 130 as a maximum value.
+- Maximum: Specify the Maximum Range number.
+Our report has 130 records so, we are adding 130 as a maximum number.

 - Step Size: Scale step size.
 For now, we are adding 5 as Step Size because we have only 130 records.
-If your records are more, Please feel free to change this value to 50, 100 or thousand
+If your records are more, please feel free to change this number to 50, 100 or thousand.

-Please change the parameter display option from Type In to Slider.
-In order to do this, Please click on the Drop down arrow in the upper right corner of the parameter name and select the Slider option from the context menu as shown below
+Please change the Tableau parameter display option from Type In to Slider.
+To do this, select the Dropdown arrow in the upper right corner of the newly created name and select the Slider option.

-Once you are done, you can use the Tableau Slider to filter the Data as shown below
+Once completed, use the Slider to filter the Data based on the param number.

 Tableau List Parameters

-Let us change the Tableau parameters Allowable values from range to List and add the List of values as per your project requirement.
-For now, we are adding 4 values to the list.
+Let us change the Tableau parameter Allowable values from range to List and add the List of numbers.
+For now, we are adding 4 numbers to the list.

-- Value: This is the value tableau will use for filter the data.
-For example, if we set value as 10, the report will display Top 10 records
+- Value: This is the number used to filter the data.
+For example, if we set the number as 10, the report will display Top 10 records

-- Display As: This will be label name. you should use the more meaning full name here
+- Display As: This will be a label name.
+It would help if you used the more meaning full name here

-By default, it will display the value as 10 and label as Top 10.
-Notice that our tableau report is displaying the Top 10 product names
+By default, Tableau Parameters will display the number as 10 and label as Top 10.
+Notice that our report is displaying the Top 10 product names.

-Let us change the value to Top 100.
-Notice that the tableau report is displaying the Top 100 product names
+Let us change the number to Top 100.
+Notice that the report is showing the Top 100 product names.